small-tech/site.js/README.md

 What if links never died?
 What if we never broke the Web?
 What if it didn’t involve any extra work?
 It’s possible.
 And, with Site.js, it’s effortless.

-### Native cascading archives support
+### The Archival Cascade

-If you have a static archive of the previous version of your site, you can have Site.js automatically serve it for you.
-For example, if your site is being served from the `my-site` folder, just put the archive of your site into a folder named `my-site-archive-1`:
+__(As of version 12.11.0)__ If you have static archives of previous versions of your site, you can have Site.js automatically serve them for you.

+Just put them into folder named `.archive-1`, `.archive-2`, etc.

+If a path cannot be found in your current site, Site.js will search for it first in `.archive-2` and, if it cannot find it there either, in `.archive-1`.

+Paths in your current site will override those in `.archive-2` and those in `.archive-2` will, similarly, override those in `.archive-1`.

+Use the archival  old links will never die but if you do replace them with never content in never versions, those will take precedence.

+#### Legacy method (pre version 12.11.0)

+In older versions, the convention for specifying the archival cascade was as follows:

 ```
 |- my-site
 |- my-site-archive-1
+|- my-site-archive-2
+|- etc.
 ```

-If a path cannot be found in `my-site`, it will be served from `my-site-archive-1`.

-And you’re not limited to a single archive (and hence the “cascade” bit in the name of the feature).
-As you have multiple older versions of your site, just add them to new folders and increment the archive index in the name. e.g., `my-site-archive-2`, `my-site-archive-3`, etc.

-Paths in `my-site` will override those in `my-site-archive-3` and those in `my-site-archive-3` will, similarly, override those in `my-site-archive-2` and so on.

-What this means that your old links will never die but if you do replace them with never content in never versions, those will take precedence.
+This legacy method of specifying the archival cascade is still supported but may be removed in a future release.
+Please use the recommended method outlined above instead.

 ### Native 404 → 302 support